Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 # Level 18: Might and Trickery
 You've found new ways to utilize your Fey Energy, detailed below.

-**Deadly Strike.** When you use your Augmented Strike, you can expend and roll any number of Fey Energy Dice you have available.
+**Deadly Strike.** When you use your Augmented Strike, you can expend and roll a number of Fey Energy Dice equal to your Charisma modifier (minimum of 1).
 You only add your Charisma modifier to the total damage once.

 **Mislead.** You always have [[Mislead]] prepared.
 With this feature, you can expend a Fey Energy Die to cast it without a spell slot or components, and your spellcasting ability for it is Charisma.